ROCm/HIP/tests/README.md

 EXCLUDE_HIP_PLATFORM: This can be used to exclude a test case from HCC, NVCC or both platforms.

-#### RUN command
+#### TEST command

-The supported syntax for the RUN command is:
+The supported syntax for the TEST command is:
 ```
-RUN: %t <arguments_to_test_executable> EXCLUDE_HIP_PLATFORM <hcc|nvcc|all>
+TEST: %t <arguments_to_test_executable> EXCLUDE_HIP_PLATFORM <hcc|nvcc|all>
 ```
 %t: refers to target executable named derived by removing the extension from the current source file.
 Alternatively a target executable name can be specified.
 EXCLUDE_HIP_PLATFORM: This can be used to exclude a test case from HCC, NVCC or both platforms.
-Note that if the test has been excluded for a specific platform in the BUILD command, it is automatically excluded from the RUN command as well for the same platform.
+Note that if the test has been excluded for a specific platform in the BUILD command, it is automatically excluded from the TEST command as well for the same platform.

-#### RUN_NAMED command
+#### TEST_NAMED command

-When using the RUN command, HIT will squash and append the arguments specified to the test executable name to generate the CMAKE test name.
+When using the TEST command, HIT will squash and append the arguments specified to the test executable name to generate the CMAKE test name.
 Sometimes we might want to specify a more descriptive name.
-The RUN_NAMED command is used for that.
-The supported syntax for the RUN_NAMED command is:
+The TEST_NAMED command is used for that.
+The supported syntax for the TEST_NAMED command is:
 ```
-RUN: %t CMAKE_TEST_NAME <arguments_to_test_executable> EXCLUDE_HIP_PLATFORM <hcc|nvcc|all>
+TEST: %t CMAKE_TEST_NAME <arguments_to_test_executable> EXCLUDE_HIP_PLATFORM <hcc|nvcc|all>
 ```